developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/zmc/index.md

 ### Transaction Result Intent Action

-Allows an EMM to request that OemConfig specify an Intent Action when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.
+Allows an EMM to request that OEMConfig specify an Intent Action when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

 While specifying an Intent Action is not required when sending a Transaction Result Intent, it is generally considered **good practice** to do so to help the receiver of the intent differentiate it from other intents it might receive.

 ### Transaction Result Intent Component

-Allows an EMM to request that OemConfig specify a Component when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.
+Allows an EMM to request that OEMConfig specify a Component when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

 While specifying a Component is not required when sending a Transaction Result Intent, it is generally considered **good practice** to do so since it can help ensure that the intent is sent to the right receiver.